 Do you love music and children?
 Are you considering a teaching career?
-A Bachelor of Music degree in General, Choral and Instrumental Music from the University of North Texas will prepare you for a career teaching music.
+A Bachelor of Music degree in General, Choral and Instrumental Music from the University of North Texas will prepare you for a career in music education.
 Employment options include:

 After obtaining teaching experience, many music educators pursue a master's degree to specialize in an area of interest.
 Our alumni include more than 1,600 K-12 music teachers.

-The Division of Music Education presents innovative and cutting-edge programs that develop professional educators.
-Our curriculum helps you achieve all-level music teaching certification, leading to a wide array of career options.
+The Division of Music Education develops professional educators through an innovative and cutting-edge curriculum.
+You'll be prepared to achieve an all-level music teaching certification and explore a wide array of career options.

 In addition to traditional classroom learning, your education is enhanced by observing and working in actual school settings or assisting in one of our outreach programs.
 Few music education programs offer these unique and varied opportunities for students.
 The outreach programs include the:

 Our faculty members are dedicated teachers as well as nationally and internationally known performers, clinicians, conductors, writers and researchers.
-They’ve performed in internationally acclaimed venues, given presentations around the world and published research in prestigious journals in the field.
-We also give you the opportunity to:
+They've performed in internationally acclaimed venues, given presentations around the world and published research in prestigious journals in the field.
+You'll also have the opportunity to:

 Scholarships are available to help you pursue your degree.
 These scholarships are awarded based on leadership skills, teaching expertise, performance ability and academic scholarship.

-A Residents Engaged in Academic Living Community (REAL Community) brings together music education students who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together music education students who live on campus to enhance academic and social experiences.